castlecms/castle.theme/README.txt

 Introduction
 ============

-This is the default theme for Castle CMS.
+This is the default theme for CastleCMS.

-Since Castle does use diazo, this theme should be a good reference on how to write your own Castle themes.
+Since CastleCMS does not use Diazo, this theme should be a good reference on how to write your own CastleCMS themes.